hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 of a custom VPC.

 ## Running this example
-You will need to create an [Amazon Machine Image (AMI)][ami] that has Vault and Consul installed, which you can do using the [vault-consul-ami example][vault_consul_ami]).
-Each of the servers in this example, including the instance that is authenticating to Vault has [Dnsmasq][dnsmasq] installed (via the [install-dnsmasq module][dnsmasq_module]) which allows it to use the Consul server cluster for service discovery and thereby access Vault via DNS using the domain name `vault.service.consul`.
+You will need to create an [Amazon Machine Image (AMI)][ami] that has both Vault and Consul installed, which you can do using the [vault-consul-ami example][vault_consul_ami]).
+All the EC2 Instances in this example (including the EC2 Instance that authenticates to Vault) install [Dnsmasq][dnsmasq] (via the [install-dnsmasq module][dnsmasq_module]) so that all DNS queries for `*.consul` will be directed to the Consul Server cluster.
+Because Consul has knowledge of all the Vault nodes (and in some cases, of other services as well), this setup allows the EC2 Instance to use Consul's DNS server for service discovery, and thereby to discover the IP addresses of the Vault nodes.

 ### Quick start